shubhamlondhe96/shubham.github.io/index.md

 ---

 ## About Me
-I am an experienced data scientist specializing in machine learning, data analysis, and data visualization.
+I am an experienced data scientist with 3+ years of experience specializing in machine learning, data analysis, and data visualization.
 My passion lies in solving complex problems using data-driven insights to create tangible results.
 Over the years, I have worked on various data science projects that involve predictive modeling, statistical analysis, and creating intuitive visualizations.

 ---